MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.Vdb.md

 ## Remarks

-- If no_switch is TRUE, Microsoft Excel does not switch to straight-line depreciation even when the depreciation is greater than the declining balance calculation.
+- If no_switch is **True**, Microsoft Excel does not switch to straight-line depreciation even when the depreciation is greater than the declining balance calculation.

-- If no_switch is FALSE or omitted, Excel switches to straight-line depreciation when depreciation is greater than the declining balance calculation.
+- If no_switch is **False** or omitted, Excel switches to straight-line depreciation when depreciation is greater than the declining balance calculation.

 All arguments except no_switch must be positive numbers.